littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Void Affinity (Hive Mind) - Eons of planet-bound thought has left the Hive Mind ravenously fascinated by the riches of the stars. (+20% research and mining station output)

-Hoarder (Hive Mind) - The Hive Mind hungers for material wealth and its drones feed this hunger with great enthusiasm. (+5% mineral and energy output)
+Hoarder (Hive Mind) - The Hive Mind hungers for material wealth and its drones feed this hunger with great enthusiasm. (+5% mineral and energy output, +7500 mineral storage)

 Eusocial Rhythm (Hive Mind) - All drones assigned to particular facilities are psionically synced together in local clusters to harmonize their actions, reducing the cost of routine tasks. (-5% ship, building, and district upkeep)